groupon/artemisia/docs/components/hive.md

  either a name of the dsn or a config-object with username/password and other credentials.
  This field is optional field and if not provided then task would use the local Hive CLI installation to execute the query

- * sql: select query to be run
+ * sql: either an string or an array of SQL.
  * sqlfile: the file containing the query
  * mode: mode of execution of HQL. three modes are allowed hiveserver2, cli, beeline